How is the Superintendent’s Recommended Budget drafted?

 Salary Increase/One-Time Payment History

-The Superintendent's Proposed Budget for 2013-2014 includes a 3.5% pay increase for NNPS employees in the Virginia Retirement System (VRS) plan (employees will contribute an additional 1% to the plan) and a 4.5% increase in pay for NNPS employees in the City Retirement plan (employees will contribute an additional 2% to the pension plan).
+2013-2014 school year: The approved budget included a 3.5% pay increase for NNPS employees in the Virginia Retirement System pension plan (employees contribute an additional 1% to the plan) and a 4.5% increase in pay for employees in the City Retirement plan (employees contribute 2% to the pension plan).

 Are there any changes proposed for health benefits?

-Full-time and part-time contracted employees have access to a comprehensive benefits package which includes health, dental, vision and life insurance; retirement income; flexible spending accounts; legal resources; 403(b) and 457(b) retirement plans; and employee discounts.
+Full-time and part-time contracted and appointed employees will continue to have access to a comprehensive benefits package which includes health, dental, vision and life insurance; retirement income; flexible spending accounts; legal resources; 403(b) and 457(b) retirement plans; and employee discounts.